cloud66/help-old/_posts/stack-features/2012-01-04-deploy-hooks.md

 	<TR><TD><TD>execute (false)<TD>Do you want to execute the file after it has been copied to its destination on the target server?
 </TABLE>
 <CAPTION align="bottom"><font size="2.0rem">
-Default values (if the field is not explicitly specified) are shown in brackets.<br>
+Default values (if the field is not explicitly specified) are shown in brackets.
-<sup>1</sup> The *build* step occurs the first time a stack is deployed, and will re-occur until the stack has been successfully deployed at least once.
-After this subsequent deployments are *deploy* steps.
 </font></CAPTION>

 <h1 id="how">How to use deploy hooks</h1>
+To make use of deploy hooks, a file called _deploy_hooks.yml_ should be present within a folder named _.cloud66_, which is in turn located in the root of your source code.
+This file should be YAML formatted, and you can use a service like <a href="http://yamllint.com/" target="_blank">YAMLlint</a> to validate it.
+{% highlight bash %}
+/.cloud66/deploy_hooks.yml
+{% endhighlight %}

+Creating a deploy hook from scratch consists of a number of steps:

+1. Choose your environment - eg. example _production_, _development_, _staging_ and so on.
+2. Choose your [hook point](/stack-features/deploy-hooks.html#points) - eg. <i>first_thing</i>, <i>after_rails</i> and so on.
+3. Choose your deploy hook type - eg. <i>snippet</i>, <i>command</i> or <i>script</i>.
+4. Select any additional [hook fields](/stack-features/deploy-hooks.html#fields) you require

 Automating deploy hooks can sometimes be tricky.
-To avoid issues, it's always a good idea to run each of your commands manually to see that they complete successfully.
+To avoid issues, it's good practice to run each of your commands manually to see that they complete successfully.
 If a specific command doesn't show any output, you can use the <code>echo $?</code> command after issuing your command to see its exit code.
 If it returns a _zero_, your command was successful, whereas a _one_ means it has failed.

-<h2 id="snippets">Snippets</h2>
+<h2 id="snippets">Use a snippet deploy hook</h2>
 Below is a bare-bone example of using a snippet with the required fields - it will execute the <a href="https://raw.githubusercontent.com/cloud66/snippets/master/cloud66/node">Cloud 66 Node snippet</a> as the first thing on all production servers.

 {% highlight yaml %}
-production:
+production: # Environment
-    first_thing:
+    first_thing: # Hook point
-      - snippet: cloud66/node
+      - snippet: cloud66/node # Hook type
-        target: any
+        target: any # Hook fields
 {% endhighlight %}

 See the available hook points and fields for more ways to customize this.

-<h2 id="commands">Commands</h2>
+<h2 id="commands">Use a command deploy hook</h2>
 The hook example below can be used to install anything from packages to fonts on your server.
 {% highlight yaml %}
-production:
+production: # Environment
-    first_thing:
+    first_thing: # Hook point
-      - command: apt-get install curl -y
+      - command: apt-get install curl -y # Hook type
-        target: any
+        target: any # Hook fields
 {% endhighlight %}

 <div class="notice">